IDMNYU/CreativeCoding_Spring2021_1133_B_Bennett/Sketch_1.md

 #### Due February 14th 9AM EST
 #### Submission location TBA

-Come to class on Feb 11 with the sketch started and we will submit it together
+_Come to class on Feb 11 with the sketch started and we will demo how to submit it together in class_

 Create a sketch that uses a multitude of shapes, and shapes that are different.
 Use a variety of colors, both for the shapes and the background.
 Create a composition or collage with these shapes.
 I encourage you to be abstract, rather than literal.
 Yet, in the abstract, there can be some likeness to reality.

-Check out the Slides on Slack (resources) for inspiration tips and possibilities
+Check out the Slides on Slack (resources channel) for inspiration tips and possibilities

+Recommendations: Do not do this in one sitting.
+Take breaks.
+Work on this in several sessions (and not the night before it's due).

-##### Key aspects:
+#### Key aspects:

 * On the https://processing.org/reference/, utilize the listings under: 2D Primitives, Curves, Attributes, Vertex, and Color
 * Use a variety of different shapes, and different sizes